Double pulse all-optical coherent control of ultrafast spin-reorientation in antiferromagnetic rare-earth orthoferrite

 A combination of these two mechanisms of launching the spin dynamics led, in particular, to the discovery of spin inertia in antiferromagnets \cite{Kimel_inertiaNatPhys2009} and to the routes of coherent control of SRT \cite{deJong_CoherentControl_PRL2012}.
 Although intuitively heat-induced SRT can proceed along two energetically equivalent routes with the material eventually ending up in a multidomain state, ultrashort pulses of opto-magnetic fields were suggested to dynamically break the degeneracy and steer the medium to a state defined by the helicity of the light pulse \cite{deJong_CoherentControl_PRL2012}.
 Later, the same principle of dynamical degeneracy breaking was employed to demonstrate coherent control of SRT in orthoferrites with the help of a pair of pulses -- a properly timed femtosecond laser heat pulse and a nearly single-cycle pulse of the THz magnetic field \cite{Kurihara_MacroscopicPRL2018}.

-Here, we further explore the coherent control of SRT with a pair of pump pulses.
-Employing two circularly polarized optical pulses acting as both ultrafast heater and opto-magnetic field, we reveal a strong and previously ignored effect of heavily increased damping of spin precession near the phase transition.
+Here, we further explore the coherent control of SRT with a pair of optical pump pulses.
+Employing two circularly polarized pulses acting as both ultrafast heater and opto-magnetic field, the time delay of the second-arrived pump should define the final magnetization orientation in a controllable manner [Fig.\ref{fig:idea}(a)].
+In experiments, we reveal a strong and previously ignored effect of heavily increased damping of spin precession near the phase transition.
 The damping significantly affects the result of the action of the pair of pulses.
 We showed that if the first pulse heats the orthoferrite to a temperature near the SRT, the material becomes practically insensitive to the second pulse in the subsequent time window of 5-20 ps.
 According to the simulations based on the models employed before, such an insensitivity can indeed be observed, but in this case it must be observed periodically at later time delays as well.
-We propose an upgrade for the existing model that accounts for the increased damping and enables a match of the modeling with the experimental results.
+We propose an upgrade for the model that accounts for the increased damping and enables a match of the modeling with the experimental results.